Four Freedoms

-Roosevelt delivered his speech 11 months before the surprise Japanese attack on Pearl Harbor that caused the United States to declare war on Japan, December 8, 1941.
+Roosevelt delivered his speech 11 months before the surprise Japanese attack on Pearl Harbor, which caused the United States to declare war on Japan on December 8, 1941.
 The State of the Union speech before Congress was largely about the national security of the United States and the threat to other democracies from world war.
 In the speech, he made a break with the long-held tradition of United States non-interventionism.
 He outlined the U.S. role in helping allies already engaged in warfare, especially Great Britain and China.